 In Peru, access to HIV treatment has improved in recent years, however, services are not always easy to access for all people who need them.
 Notably, the HIV epidemic tends to be concentrated among key populations and socially disadvantaged sectors.
 One such vulnerable group is the approximately 1.1 million refugees and migrants from Venezuela living in Peru.
 There has been little known about the rates of HIV in this population and the number of people who may have interrupted medical treatment due to migration.

-In this context, using a health system strengthening approach, the Local Health System Sustainability Project (LHSS) provides technical assistance to the Government of Peru to:
+Using a health systems approach, LHSS provided technical assistance to the Government of Peru to:

 - Improve the availability of comprehensive, high-quality HIV services for Venezuelan migrants in Peru and support planning for cross-border continuity of HIV care for migrants.